zhangkangbin/C_Study/1English/sentence.md

 you should get into the habit of reading, which will enrich your college life.

 --------------------------------------------------------------

+I really love doing cardio exercise.
+Doing cardio is my daily routine, which helps me burn calories, slim down and keep fit.
+If you prefer exercise too, we can exercise together.

+Those who have relevant experience will be preferred.
+If you are interested in it, please send your resume to "University.email.com".

 - It is well known that .......is very important( popular and trendy) in our live.As a matter of fact .....is good for us in many ways.